 Also present in testicles are a certain type of photoreceptive proteins called opsin proteins.
 Stimulation of these specific photoreceptors may also help to boost testosterone production, although this is still being researched.

-Some studies show that through at-home red light therapy, testosterone levels can as much as triple.
+Some studies show that through at-home red light therapy, testosterone levels can increase by 10-20% or more in certain contexts.

 Can Red Light Therapy Improve Fertility?